Efficient Discovery of Actual Causality in Stochastic Systems: Experimental Evaluation

 \subsubsection{Second Scenario}

-In this scenario, the aircraft is expected to reach a specific target altitude $\alt$, and it is assumed to be flying straight without any roll or yaw.
+In this scenario, the aircraft is expected to reach a specific target altitude $\alt$, and it is flying without any roll or yaw.
 The inputs to the system are the engine throttle $\throt$ and the elevator $\elev$.
 The model includes seven state variables: airspeed $\speed$, angle of attack $\aoa$, pitch angle $\pit$, pitch rate $\pitrate$, altitude $\alt$, engine power lag $\pow$, and upward acceleration (G-force) $\gforce$.
-In this scenario, failures are defined as either not reaching the required altitude $\alt$ within the given time frame or violating safety parameters, such as G-force and angle of attack.
+In this scenario, failures are defined as either not reaching the required altitude $\alt$ within the given time frame or violating safety parameters, such as limits on G-force and angle of attack.